MFlisar/MaterialDialogs/README.md

   title = "Info Title".asText(), // Int, String and any CharSequence are supported (e.g. SpannableString) text = "Some info text...".asText()
 )
-  .showAlertDialog(parent) // parent is just a context
+  .showAlertDialog(context) // simple context is enough for the AlertDialog mode
-  // OR following
+  // OR following ( parent is a fragment or an activity) .showDialogFragment(parent) .showBottomSheetDialogFragment(parent)
-  .showDialogFragment(parent) // parent is a fragment or an activity .showBottomSheetDialogFragment(parent) // parent is a fragment or an activity .showFullscreenFragment(parent) // parent is a fragment or an activity
+  .showFullscreenFragment(parent)
 ```

 From any lifecycle aware component (like e.g. an `Activity`/`Fragment`) you can do then following: